Summary

 Course overview

-This Master's Degree Programme aims to produce experts in philology, ancient literatures, ancient history and archaeology.
-According to the curriculum chosen, students will acquire specialist skills and methods in archaeology, ancient art and material culture history, languages and literatures of ancient Greek and Latin civilizations or ancient history (including Greek, Roman and ancient East history).
+This Master's Degree Programme aims to train experts in philology, ancient literatures, ancient history, and archaeology.
+According to the curriculum chosen (Archaeology, Philology, Ancient Literatures and History) students will acquire specialised skills and methods in archaeology, ancient art and material culture history, languages and literatures of ancient Greek and Latin civilisations, that is in the ancient history field.

 Curricula available